How might the epilepsy experience change as you get older?

 In this article

 It can be fun to think about where your life will take you in 10, 20 or even 30 years’ time.
-Maybe you will be living in a different state, running your own company or studying at college.
+Maybe you will be living in a different state, running your own business, or studying at college.
 If you have epilepsy, you might also be wondering how your condition will develop too.

 • People who have other neurological difficulties or learning disabilities are less likely to become seizure free.